shenuka-jayasinghe/interlingo/README.md

 # Intelingo

 Use Chat GPT to learn most languages through short sentences and stories of any topic of interest.
-I am currently using this to learn Lithuanian so they are prefilled my real-use case.
+I am currently using this to learn Lithuanian so they are prefilled for my real-use case.

 A test demo version is deployed on AWS EC2 running on NGINX webserver;